datastaxdevs/workshop-realtime-data-pipelines/README.md

 > historical data for e.g. a plotting client application (there is some built-in eviction
 > of old results to avoid unbound growth of the table).

-_Note:_ you just have to create the keyspace, since every time the analyser starts it checks for the tables and, if they do not exist, it creates them for you.
+_Note:_ you just have to create the keyspace, since every time the analyzer starts it checks for the tables and, if they do not exist, it creates them for you.

 ### Astra DB REST API